 Is it true that the finance company provides double protection when your customer finances their purchase with a credit facility?

-You may be told, and I have, in good faith, told customers this because that is what I was told.
+You may believe a deposit paid with a credit card has double protection from the finance company.
+I have, in good faith, told customers this because that is what I was told.

 ‘Financing your product provides double protection for your guarantee for the life of the guarantee given by the company’.

 Since researching facts for this course, I can find no evidence to back this up.
-I have read several finance agreements and have spoken to three finance providers and as far as I can see the only way that ‘double’ protection is provided is through a Section 75 claim, so to say that it provides ‘double indemnity’ is slightly misleading.
+I have read several finance agreements and have spoken to three finance providers and as far as I can see the only way that ‘double’ protection is provided is through a Section 75 claim.
+To say that it provides ‘double indemnity’ is slightly misleading.

 Protection relates more to misrepresentation or failing to supply than to goods that develop a fault unless they were not fit for purpose in the first place.
 Claims must be made within six years (5 years in Scotland), which is often less time than the guarantee so it does not amount to ‘double indemnity.’